 Can someone challenge who my super fund pays my super to?

 If you have a public office fund, then certain people can apply to the Superannuation Complaints Tribunal and have the decision as to who gets your super reviewed.
 Only certain categories of people can apply to the SCT, including your spouse, children, your executor and other potential beneficiaries of your super.

 A challenge can be made to the SCT irrespective whether you have made a binding or non-binding nomination.

 If you have a self-managed super fund, then a challenge cannot be lodged with the SCT.
 A person may apply to the Supreme Court to have the decision of your super fund trustee reviewed under ordinary trust law principles.
 But this can be a complex and expensive process.

 How likely would the SCT be to overturn my nomination, or a decision by my trustee?

 The SCT must review the decision of the trustee and consider whether it was ‘fair and reasonable’ in the circumstances.

-When challenging the decision of a trustee in the SCT, similar factors come into play as apply to challenging a Will.
+When challenging the decision of a trustee in the SCT, similar factors come into play as those applying to challenging a will.
 This includes the extent to which you have adequately provided for your family and other dependants.